 We may collect and use the categories of personal information identified above for the following business or commercial purposes:

 - Operate, manage, and maintain our business,

-- Provide our products and services, for our employment and vendor management purposes;
+- Provide our products and services and for our employment/human resources and vendor management purposes;

 - Develop, improve, repair, and maintain our products and services;

 - Personalize, advertise, and market our products and services;

 - Conduct research, analytics, and data analysis;